 Some Itineraries for the Queenstown to Glenorchy Drive

 After leaving Queenstown, stop at Bob’s Cove and Bennet’s Bluff on the drive to Glenorchy.
 Once you’re in Glenorchy, pick up picnic supplies at Mrs. Wooley’s General Store, then head to the Glenorchy waterfront.
 Enjoy your picnic by the lake, check out the Glenorchy Red Shed, and maybe do the Glenorchy Lagoon Walkway for a nice, easy walk!

 Head straight to the Routeburn Track trailhead and do a day hike to either Routeburn Flats or Routeburn Falls.
 Make sure you pack a picnic lunch and plenty of water and sun protection!
 This is a popular trail, so plan to get to the trailhead early-ish in the morning to beat some of the crowds.

-Alternatively, if you’re after an off-the-beaten-path day hike, then we recommend doing the Lake Rere Loop Track.
+Alternatively, if you’re after an off-the-beaten-path day hike, then I recommend doing the Lake Rere Loop Track.

 After your hike, if you have the energy, consider popping into Bob’s Cove for a refreshing swim in Lake Wakatipu on your drive back to Queenstown.